 The Deeply Ingrained Car Culture

 In the United States, 86% of commuters get to work by car and more than three-quarters of those people drive to work alone.
 Canadian statistics are no better.
-Half the Canadian population commutes to work, and of those 74% drive there.
-Of these, the majority also tend to drive alone.
+Half the Canadian population has to commute to work.
+Of those, 74% drive there!
+What’s worst (for the planet), is the majority also tend to drive alone.
 The national average for solo drivers across Canada is 83%, compared with 76% in the US.

-Considering the Options
+Consider the Commute Options

 These numbers are staggering!
 Moreso when we consider the cost of all our vehicles.
 Both in terms of the money we dish out to purchase and maintain this lifestyle, as well as the very real costs to our long term health and the environment.
 Clearly this is an inefficient system.